Growing in pots with soil, Edamame beans

 Seems like a nice plant to try grow in one of our grow cabinets.
 I have never seen Edamame beans grown indoors under a light.
 Searching the internet i also could not find any info.
 Maybe they not meant tob e grown in this way and my grow blog is going to be a complete failure.
 Bearing this in mind i am still going to do this blog “real time” on our website and maybe you guys can help me along the way.
 Get in touch with me via our contact page or via Facebook.

-I want to use 8 x 11 litre pots.
+I will be growing in pots with soil of 11 litre.
 In every pot there will be two Edamame plants.
 The pots will be in two rows in the grow cabinet.
 In the middle of the two pots i will place a 1,20 meter high frame with a plant net.
 The net will run from the top of the frame right down to the pots in a sort of pyramid style.

 This will allow the bean plant to grow along the net towards the light but also allow the bottom half of the plant to get light.